theyareonit/Click-Between-Frames/README.md

 To enable right click input, use the mod options menu.

 It is recommended to use either Physics Bypass or one of these FPS values: 60, 80, 120, or 240.
-This is because 2.2 stutters on FPS values that aren't factors of 240 unless you have Physics Bypass.
+This is because 2.2 stutters on FPS values that aren't factors of 240 unless you enable Physics Bypass.

 Disable TPS Bypass/Draw Divide when using this mod, because they're pointless.